Quiz Time!

 Byte Author Uploaded Image

-Supportive environments, where the child’s emotional needs are fulfilled by the caregivers, lead to the development of a Secure Attachment.
+Supportive environments — where a child’s emotional needs are fulfilled by the caregivers — may lead to the child developing a secure attachment style that will follow them into adulthood.

 On the flip side, when these needs aren't met consistently, we may have intense feelings of: